nathanwooten/autoloader/README.md

 # The profordable.com Autoloader
-A PSR compliant autoloader for PHP.
+A PSR compliant autoloader for PHP

 ---